freefd/remhind/README.md

 You can can specify a timeout for your notifications in the config file.
 Allowed values are

-- DEFAULT or NOT SET - Use your notification tools' default timeout
+- `DEFAULT` - Use your notification tools' default timeout.
+This is the same as not setting any option
-- NEVER - Notification will be displayed until clicked away
+- `NEVER` - Notification will be displayed until clicked away
 - 5000 - A number will be interpreted as timeout in milliseconds.
 The notification will automatically disappear after this time.